Available with Spatial Analyst license.

 >>> outRas = Raster("C:/Data/elevation") >>> print outRas(isTemporary) False

-When data associated with the Raster object is temporary, it will be deleted when the ArcGIS session ends (the object goes out of scope, or the script completes).
-That is, unless the data is saved.
-When a raster is saved, the layer and object reflect the updated raster properties including name, path, catalogPath, and the isTemporary status of the dataset.
-There are several ways to save a temporary dataset.
+When data associated with the Raster object is temporary, it will be deleted when the ArcGIS session ends (the object goes out of scope or the script completes) unless the data is saved.
+When a raster is saved, the layer and object reflect the updated raster properties, including name, path, catalogPath, and the isTemporary status of the dataset.
+You can save a temporary dataset in the following ways:

-- To save a temporary raster dataset through the associated Raster object, the Raster object's save method can be used.
+- To save a temporary raster dataset through the associated Raster object, use the Raster object's save method.

-- To persist a temporary raster dataset associated with a map layer, save the Map Project.
-When the project is saved, the raster dataset persists to disk at its current location with its autogenerated name.
+- To persist a temporary raster dataset associated with a map layer, save the map project.
+When the project is saved, the raster dataset persists to disk at its current location with its automatically generated name.

 Reuse a Raster object